ianmackey/public-wifi-data/.github/pull_request_template.md

 - [ ] Jitter (ms):

 ### Additional Info (if applicable)
+- Address (for Hotels, Restaurants, Airline Lounges):
-- Airline:
+- Brand (for Restaurants):
+- Airline (for Airlines and Airline Lounges):
-- Aircraft Type:
+- Aircraft Type (for Airlines):
-- Route:
+- Route (for Airlines):
-- Provider:
+- Provider (for Airlines):

 ### Screenshot
 **REQUIRED**: Please attach a screenshot of your speed test results below: